Ewa-Boloz/How-to-create-visual-materials-with-Piktochart/index.md

 ### 4. Insert Graphics

+* There are thousands of icons and images available in our **Graphics libraries > Shapes & Icons**.
+* Use the search tool and insert keywords to narrow down further what you're looking for.
+Just click or drag-and-drop the graphics you need from the menu to your canvas.
+* You can also customize how your graphics look by changing the colors, resizing and rotating them.
+* You can also Upload our own photos, icons and graphics using the **Uploads** tab.

 ### 5. Visualize your Data

+* There are tons of tool options to create charts and maps that can be customized to visualize your data.
+* A popup will appear from which you can choose the best chart style for your data, coupled with a spreadsheet to input your data.

 ### 6. Share your Visual

-There are thousands of icons and images available in our Graphics libraries > Shapes & Icons!
-Use the search tool and insert keywords to narrow down further what you're looking for.
-Just click or drag-and-drop the graphics you need from the menu to your canvas.

-1. Visualize your Data
-2. Share your Visual
+* You can download your work as an image, publish it online, share by email, or share your infographic directly on social media.
+* View your infographic on the output page by following the provided URL when you publish to the web for public view.
+Once you have shared it, you and your audience can enjoy your Piktochart in **Presentation Mode**.

 ## Glossary